GEOS-DEV/GEOS/src/coreComponents/fieldSpecification/docs/EquilibriumInitialCondition.rst

 * ``initialPhaseName``: the name of the phase initially saturating the domain.
 The other phases are assumed to be at residual saturation at the beginning of the simulation.

-These parameters are used along with the fluid density model (depending for compositional flow on pressure, component fractions, and in some cases, temperature) to populate the hydrostatic pressure table, and later initialize the pressure in each cell.
+These parameters are used with the fluid density model (depending for compositional flow on pressure, component fractions, and in some cases, temperature) to populate the hydrostatic pressure table, and later initialize the pressure in each cell.

 .. note::
-   The current initialization algorithm has an important limitation, since it does not support initial phase contacts (e.g., water-oil, gas-oil, or water-gas contacts).
-The implementation assumes that there is only one mobile phase in the initial system, identified by the ``initialPhaseName`` attribute.
-The other phases are assumed to be at residual saturation.
-As a result, the system may not be at equilibrium if there is initially more than one mobile phase in the system (e.g., if the domain is saturated with gas at the top, and water at the bottom).
+   The current initialization algorithm has an important limitation and does not support initial phase contacts (e.g., water-oil, gas-oil, or water-gas contacts).
+The implementation assumes only one mobile phase in the initial system, identified by the ``initialPhaseName`` attribute.
+The other phases are assumed at residual saturation.
+As a result, the system may not be at equilibrium if there is initially more than one mobile phase in the system (for instance if the domain is saturated with gas at the top, and water at the bottom, for instance).

 .. note::
    As in the single-phase flow case, GEOSX terminates the simulation if **HydrostaticEquilibrium** tag is present in an XML file defining a ``gravityVector`` not aligned with the z-axis.